vitessio/website/content/en/docs/user-guides/schema-changes/managed-online-schema-changes.md

 The primary use case is a primary failure and failover.
 The newly promoted tablet will be able to retry the migration that broke during the previous primary failure.
 To clarify, the migration will start anew, as at this time there is no mechanism to resume a broken migration.

-## gh-ost and pt-online-schema-change

-The user must pick one of these migration tools.
-The tools differ in features, operation, load, and more.

-## Using gh-ost

-[gh-ost](https://github.com/github/gh-ost) was developed by [GitHub](https://github.com) as a lightweight and safe schema migration tool.

-To be able to run online schema migrations via `gh-ost`:

-- If you're on Linux/amd64 architecture, and on `glibc` `2.3` or similar, there are no further dependencies.
-Vitess comes with a built-in `gh-ost` binary, that is compatible with your system.
-- On other architectures:
-  - Have `gh-ost` executable installed
-  - Run `vttablet` with `-gh-ost-path=/full/path/to/gh-ost` flag

-Vitess automatically creates a MySQL account for the migration, with a randomly generated password.
-The account is destroyed at the end of the migration.

-Vitess takes care of setting up the necessary command line flags.
-It automatically creates a hooks directory and populates it with hooks that report `gh-ost`'s progress back to Vitess.
-You may supply additional flags for your migration as part of `@@ddl_strategy` session variable (using `VTGate`) or `-ddl_strategy` command line flag (using `vtctl`).
-Examples:

-- `set @@ddl_strategy='gh-ost --max-load Threads_running=200';`
-- `set @@ddl_strategy='gh-ost --max-load Threads_running=200 --critical-load Threads_running=500 --critical-load-hibernate-seconds=60 --default-retries=512';`
-- `vtctl -ddl_strategy "gh-ost --allow-nullable-unique-key --chunk-size 200" ApplySchema ...`

-Do not override the following flags: `alter, database, table, execute, max-lag, force-table-names, serve-socket-file, hooks-path, hooks-hint-token, panic-flag-file`.

-`gh-ost` throttling is done via Vitess's own tablet throttler, based on replication lag.

-## Using pt-online-schema-change

-[pt-online-schema-change](https://www.percona.com/doc/percona-toolkit/3.0/pt-online-schema-change.html) is part of [Percona Toolkit](https://www.percona.com/doc/percona-toolkit/3.0/index.html), a set of Perl scripts.
-To be able to use `pt-online-schema-change`, you must have the following setup on all your tablet servers (normally tablets are co-located with MySQL on same host and so this implies setting up on all MySQL servers):

-- `pt-online-schema-change` tool installed and is executable
-- Perl `libdbi` and `libdbd-mysql` modules installed. e.g. on Debian/Ubuntu, `sudo apt-get install libdbi-perl libdbd-mysql-perl`
-- Run `vttablet` with `-pt-osc-path=/full/path/to/pt-online-schema-change` flag.

-Vitess automatically creates a MySQL account for the migration, with a randomly generated password.
-The account is destroyed at the end of the migration.

-Vitess takes care of supplying the command line flags, the DSN, the username & password.
-It also sets up `PLUGINS` used to communicate migration progress back to the tablet.
-You may supply additional flags for your migration as part of `@@ddl_strategy` session variable (using `VTGate`) or `-ddl_strategy` command line flag (using `vtctl`).
-Examples:

-- `set @@ddl_strategy='pt-osc --null-to-not-null';`
-- `set @@ddl_strategy='pt-osc --max-load Threads_running=200';`
-- `vtctl -ddl_strategy "pt-osc --alter-foreign-keys-method auto --chunk-size 200" ApplySchema ...`

-Vitess tracks the state of the `pt-osc` migration.
-If it fails, Vitess makes sure to drop the migration triggers.
-Vitess keeps track of the migration even if the tablet itself restarts for any reason.
-Normally that would terminate the migration; vitess will cleanup the triggers if so, or will happily let the migration run to completion if not.

-Do not override the following flags: `alter, pid, plugin, dry-run, execute, new-table-name, [no-]drop-new-table, [no-]drop-old-table`.

-`pt-osc` throttling is done via Vitess's own tablet throttler, based on replication lag, and via a `pt-online-schema-change` plugin.

 ## Throttling

-`gh-ost` and `pt-online-schema-change` schema migrations use the tablet throttler, which is a cooperative throttler service based on replication lag.
+All three strategies: `online`, `gh-ost` and `pt-osc` utilize the tablet throttler, which is a cooperative throttler service based on replication lag.
 The tablet throttler automatically detects topology `REPLICA` tablets and adapts to changes in the topology.
 See [Tablet throttler](../../../reference/features/tablet-throttler/).

+- `online` strategy uses the throttler by the fact VReplication natively uses the throttler on both source and target ends (for both reads and writes)
+- `gh-ost` uses the throttler via `--throttle-http`, which is automatically provided by Vitess
+- `pt-osc` uses the throttler by replication lag plugin, automatically injected by vitess.

-**NOTE** that at this time the tablet throttler is an experimental feature and is opt in.
+**NOTE** that at this time (and subject to change) the tablet throttler is disabled by default.
 Enable it with `vttablet`'s `-enable-lag-throttler` flag.
 If the tablet throttler is disabled, schema migrations will not throttle on replication lag.

 ## Table cleanup

-Both `gh-ost` and `pt-online-schema-change` leave artifacts behind.
+All `ALTER` strategies leave artifacts behind.
 Whether successful or failed, either the original table or the _ghost_ table are left still populated at the end of the migration.
+Vitess explicitly makes sure the tables are not dropped at the end of the migration.
+This is for two reasons:

+- Make the table/data still available for a while, and
-Vitess explicitly configures both tools to not drop those tables.
-The reason is that in MySQL, a `DROP TABLE` operation can be dangerous in production as it commonly locks the buffer pool for a substantial period.
+- in MySQL pre `8.0.23`, a `DROP TABLE` operation can be dangerous in production as it commonly locks the buffer pool for a substantial period.

-Artifact tables are identifiable via `SELECT artifacts FROM _vt.schema_migrations` in a `VExec` command, see below.
+The tables are kept for 24 hours since migration completion.
 Vitess automatically cleans up those tables as soon as a migration completes (either successful or failed).
 You will normally not need to do anything.

+Artifact tables are identifiable via `SELECT artifacts FROM _vt.schema_migrations` in a `VExec` command, see below.
+You should generally not touch these tables.
+It's possible to `DROP` those tables with `direct` DDL strategy.
+Note that dropping tables in production can be risky and lock down your database for a substantial period of time.

 ## VExec commands for greater control and visibility